bassmanitram/actions-for-nautilus/configurator/help.md

 ![Menu action tabs](images/menu-action-tabs.png)

-You will also notice that the selection item in the left column has a new icon:
+You will also notice that the selected action in the left column has a new icon:

 ![Menu icon](images/menu-icon.png) - the menu action icon - instead of ![Command icon](images/command-icon.png),
 the command action icon.